CharlesXu-Jingyue/Siapas_ACSetup/README.md

 **rataGUI**

-To use rataGUI, navigate to the repository and run:
+We will use rataGUI to initialize and control our Pi Camera during our experiments by navigating to the repository and run:
 ```
 conda deactivate
 python -m rataGUI.main